-BFFT Techblog March: 3D printing combination of flexible and rigid filaments
+BFFT Techblog: 3D printing combination of flexible and rigid filaments

 Subject: Combining different materials (filaments) to print an object with new characteristics. – How can 3D printing materials with different degrees of flexibility be used to present new application scenarios for fully printed parts?

 Initial situation: This trial is based on a 3D printer which produced parts made of thermoplastic materials using the FDM1 method.
 The printer which was used has two printing heads, allowing it to be fitted with two different starting materials.

 This configuration is often used either to print parts in more than one color or to use soluble support materials which can be removed with a solvent from the actual printed object after printing.

 The figure on the left shows 3D printed parts manufactured in two colors.
 The figure on the right shows the use of a support material.
 Support material makes it possible to print overhanging features.

 The filaments commonly used in 3D printing are ABS4 and PLA5.
 These thermoplastic plastics are used for dimensionally stable objects.
 They allow for neat, accurate printing and are simple to handle.
 PLA is a relatively brittle plastic.
 Under mechanical load, it warps little before breaking.
 ABS is somewhat more ductile in this respect.
 It is more elastic and warps more than PLA.
 However, it also breaks under excess strain.

 Flexible 3D printing filaments are rubber-like thermoplastic materials with significantly higher elasticity and much higher strain rates than “standard” filaments.
 This type of filament makes the connection between these individual layers of a printed part (layer adhesion) far more stable, and the objects also have a much higher mechanical load bearing capacity.
 For example, upon impact, the object would initially warp without breaking.

 The combination of rigid and flexible materials allows for the targeted application of the positive characteristics of the original filaments in critical locations on the printed object.